arm-sbc/rockchip-bsp/README.md

   		fdt /rk3399.dtb
   	append earlycon=uart8250,mmio32,0xff1a0000 root=/dev/mmcblk0p1 rootwait rootfstype=ext4 init=/sbin/init

-you also need to edit rk3399.dtsi or 3288.dtsi and chnage teh command line config to root=/dev/mmcblk0p1 from root=PARTUUID=69dad710-2c or similar.
+you also need to edit rk3399-linux.dtsi or 3288-linux .dtsi and chnage the bootargs line config to root=/dev/mmcblk0p1 from root=PARTUUID=69dad710-2c or similar. once done, put teh SD card to board and boot. you need to create fstab, add host name and install other related packages including desktop.